rogerprinceley/fullstack-nanodegree-vm/README.md

 #### Extra credit options attempted
 1. Prevent rematches between players
   * Uses a modified Depth-First Search algorithm using a recursive function.
+  * May not be efficient as a seperate connection is spawned for every hasPlayed() call.
 2. Support games where a draw (tied game) is possible.
 This will require changing the arguments to reportMatch.
   * Additional argument `outcome` added to reportMatch
   * 1 (default): denotes player1 wins, 0: denotes a draw, -1: denotes player2 wins